-Holding Negligent Truck Drivers To Account
+Holding Negligent Truck Drivers Accountable

 It is no coincidence that the stresses of commercial truck driving can add to the reasons for an accident.
 In many cases, commercial truck drivers are under tremendous pressure to drive long distances in short periods of time.
 Fatigued from lack of sleep, a driver may have been inattentive or asleep at the wheel at the time of the crash.
-By investigating these important details of the case, an attorney at our Richmond, Kentucky, law firm can determine whether a driver and his or her employer were negligent at the time of the crash.
+By investigating these important details of the case, an attorney at our Richmond, Kentucky, law firm can determine whether a driver and their employer were negligent at the time of the crash.

-The Federal Motor Carrier Safety Administration (FMCSA) reports that as of 2013, commercial truck drivers must adhere to following rules and limitations:
+The Federal Motor Carrier Safety Administration (FMCSA) reports that as of 2013, commercial truck drivers must adhere to the following rules and limitations:

 - Limit the maximum average workweek for truck drivers to 70 hours, a decrease from the previous maximum of 82 hours